 I believe that collaboration and mutual support only makes us stronger as teachers and better at the job we are passionate about – qualities our students need and deserve as we strive to support them to be the best that they can be.

 As Head of Biology and Second in Science I can fully appreciate the challenges that a Science Department is met with.
-Since starting this role nearly 4 years ago, I have improved the systems within the Biology department, and worked with my team to develop more effective systems in the whole Science Department.
+Since starting this role a number of years ago, I have improved the systems within the Biology department, and worked with my team to develop more effective systems in the whole Science Department.
 I am keen to share my experiences and ideas, and believe strongly that collaboration within and between schools can greatly improve student progress.

 My passion for teaching and helping young people has always motivated me to reflect on my own practice, and I am keen to share these values with others to maximise progress of students in the local area.
 I worked with a school last year to help identify the roles within the department, so that that leadership could be more effective.
 I can also offer guidance and advice in a range of areas within the Science department including: